 - Tumor – An abnormal growth that may be benign or cancerous.
 Treatment may be surgery, radiation, chemotherapy, or a combination.

 - Infection– An infection can affect the bones (osteomyelitis), the discs (discitis), or the space surrounding the spinal cord (epidural abscess).

-- Auto-immune disorders – autoimmune disorders occur when your immune system misidentifies healthy cells as foreign and attacks them by mistake.
-Example disorders are rheumatoid arthritis and ankylosing spondylitis.
+- Autoimmune disorders – autoimmune disorders occur when your immune system misidentifies healthy cells as foreign and attacks them by mistake.
+Examples of these disorders are rheumatoid arthritis and ankylosing spondylitis.